This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Reykjavik.

 - Keflavik Airport transportation services

-- Tripadvisor’s Reykjavik Travel Forum – Check out past threads to see what other travellers have shared about sightseeing during long layovers at Keflavik Airport or post your own questions.
+- Tripadvisor – Need more sightseeing ideas?
+Visit Things to Do in Reykjavik to schedule a tour or the Reykjavik Travel Forum to check out past threads to see what other travellers have shared about sightseeing during long layovers at Keflavik Airport and post your questions.